Techy-47/kisansarthi/README.md

 ---

-Built with ❤️ for Indian farmers
+Built with ❤️ for Indian farmers by Aditya Raj